 - Allows multiple users to collaborate, edit and publish content easily

 - And more.

-A CMS stores all of your documents, images, videos and any other type of online content in an organized way, allowing you to quickly and easily add, retrieve, edit, delete and publish content on your site.
-A content management system also allows multiple editors and authors to access, manage, and work on your site’s content and publish it under different parts of your website.
+A content management system stores all of your documents, images, videos and any other type of online content in an organized way, allowing you to quickly and easily add, retrieve, edit, delete and publish content on your site.
+A content management system also allows multiple editors and authors to access, manage, and work on your site’s content and publish it under different parts of your site.

 The introduction of content management systems was a pivotal step in allowing non-technical users to take charge of their own web presence.

 Before CMS applications became widely available, small business owners depended entirely on the technical skills of professionals like web designers, website developers and web marketers to get a website designed, built and promoted online.